wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 ### A Form Builder in its own league!
 **NEX-Forms** is a **high quality** and simple to use drag and drop/single click **form creator** offering a wide range of customizability, flexibility, design and usability that will make online form building a walk in the park.
-Do you have a need to easily create and customize professional and awesome looking forms on your WordPress website, **Then this form builder is the one you need!**
+Do you have a need to easily create and customize professional and awesome looking forms on your WordPress website, **Then this form builder is the one you need!** Easiest to use back-end panel you have seen!

 ### Features include:
 * Fully responsive forms